WANT TO IMPROVE YOUR BUSINESS CREDIT & FUNDABILITY?

 Business credit scoring is based on how you pay your bills.
 If you pay the majority of reported accounts on time or early, you will have a good score.
 Most business owners have little to no credit reporting.
 So even one negative account can have a BIG impact on their business credit score.

-It is essential that you continuously build your business credit profile just as you do with your consumer credit.
+It is essential that you continuously build your business credit profile just like with your consumer credit.
 One of the best ways to battle negative information on your report is to offset it with LOTS of positive information.
-So continuously build your business credit profile just as you do with your consumer credit.
+So continuously build your business credit profile just like with your consumer credit.

-Dun & Bradstreet’s Paydex score is the most widely used score in the business world.
+Dun & Bradstreet’s PAYDEX score is the most widely used score in the business world.
 This score ranges from 0-100 with a higher score reflecting a better payment history.
-This score is significantly different than the FICO score most consumers are used to.
+This score is significantly different from the FICO score most consumers are used to.

 The FICO score is actually based on five different components: